 What features should you expect from a smart blind kit?

 Here is a list of features I think should be included in most products and important factors for these kits:

 - Full control: Control of the directions and the opening or closing operations of the entire blind.

-- Solar panel and charging ability.
-This is very important.
-You don’t want to keep plugging a charging device into them every 6 months or so.
-Having a solar charging system allows them to keep doing its thing, without you having to worry about recharging its battery.
+- Solar panel and charging ability: This is very important.
+You don’t want to keep plugging a charging device into them every six months.
+A solar charging system allows them to keep doing its thing without you having to worry about recharging its battery.

-- Scheduling.
-I expect the ability to have them set to my liking at any time through the week or month.
+- Scheduling: I expect the ability to have them set to my liking at any time throughout the week or month.

-Blinds and shades are obviously found in most buildings today, and that could slowly start to change as smart glass becomes more affordable.
+Blinds and shades are obviously found in most buildings today, which could slowly change as smart glass becomes more affordable.